alexwelch/xcel-tou-analysis/readme.md

 # Xcel Energy TOU vs Flat Rate Calculator

+I'm an Xcel customer in Denver with solar and an EV, and I was trying to figure out if the new TOU pricing changes make sense for my household.
+I built this spreadsheet to help, and I'm sharing it here in case it helps other folks in the same boat.

+## ⚠️ Important Disclaimer

+**This spreadsheet could have errors.
+There are no warranties or guarantees.**

+I built this for my own use and I'm sharing it as-is.
+You are 100% responsible for:
+- Verifying all rates and formulas are correct
+- Confirming the data matches your specific situation
+- Double-checking any calculations before making decisions
+- Consulting Xcel's official rate schedules

+**Use this at your own risk.** That being said, I would appreciate hearing about any [issues here](https://github.com/alexwelch/xcel-tou-analysis/issues)

+## What This Does

-A spreadsheet tool to help Xcel Energy customers in Colorado determine whether Time-of-Use (TOU) pricing or flat rate pricing makes more financial sense for their household.
+This calculator helps you figure out whether Xcel's Time-of-Use (TOU) pricing or flat rate pricing will cost you less money.
+It also includes a section for solar owners to calculate production credits.

-## Background

-In 2025, Xcel Energy changed their TOU peak hours to 5-9 PM on weekdays (previously 3-7 PM).
-This calculator helps you understand the break-even point and estimate your annual costs under each pricing structure.

-**Key Finding: The break-even point is 15.4% on-peak usage** (18.6% during summer months June-September).
+**The key finding:** The break-even point is around **15.4% on-peak usage** (18.6% in summer).

-- If **more than 15.4%** of your usage is during peak hours → **Flat rate is better**
+- If more than 15.4% of your electricity usage happens during peak hours (5-9 PM weekdays) → flat rate is probably better
-- If **less than 15.4%** is during peak hours → **TOU is better**
+- If less than 15.4% is during peak hours → TOU is probably better

-## Who Should Use This?
+## Who Might Find This Useful

-- Xcel Energy residential customers in Colorado
+- Xcel customers in Colorado trying to decide between TOU and flat rate
-- Households with solar panels (includes production credit analysis)
+- Solar owners who want to calculate production credits under each plan
-- EV owners trying to optimize charging costs
+- EV owners optimizing charging schedules
-- Anyone considering opting out of TOU pricing
+- Anyone who's confused by the rate changes and wants to see the actual numbers

 ## Current Rates (as of October 1, 2025)